faizaan1abd/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 - **OpenAI Resource**: An OpenAI resource in Azure supports the deployment and management of OpenAI models.
 It provides the necessary infrastructure and APIs for utilizing advanced AI capabilities, such as natural language processing and generation.

-- **Cloud Shell App**: A Cloud Shell app is an interactive, browser-based command-line tool provided by Azure.
+- **Cloud Shell App**: A Cloud Shell app is an interactive, browser based command line tool provided by Azure.
 It enables you to manage and configure Azure resources directly from the portal, offering a convenient environment for executing scripts and commands.

 ## Getting Started with the Lab